Eurythmy in English

 Eurythmists will have the opportunity to specialize in one of the following areas, and the assignments and projects will be appropriate to each field:

 - Eurythmy Therapy

-- Eurythmy in Education and as Social Art
+- Eurythmy in Education

 This Master’s program has the aim of deepening eurythmical capacities, fostering skills in the realm of education and art, and developing the ability to carry out qualitative research in the area of eurythmical activity that is relevant and inspiring to the student.
 Students will participate in Master Classes given by a range of highly experienced eurythmists, become proficient in qualitative research methods, develop writing and presentation skills, and participate in stimulating presentations from acknowledged experts in aspects of education and art.

 - An individual approach to assignments with context-based projects